Wise vs international bank transfer 🇬🇧: Which one is cheaper? [2026 Comparison]

 10,000 GBP - USD

-*Data correct at time of research - 9th March 2022
+*Details correct at time of research - 3rd March 2026

-As you can see, in each case, your recipient would get more in the end with Wise.
+As you can see, in each case we modeled, your recipient would get more in the end with Wise.
 This is usually down to the fact that Wise uses the mid-market exchange rate with no markup, whereas banks add an extra fee to the rates they use.
-We’ll look at this in more detail in just a moment.
+We'll look at this in more detail in just a moment.

 How can Wise be cheaper than international bank transfers?

-Wise international payments don’t work in the same way as international transfers arranged by traditional banks.
+Wise international payments don't work in the same way as international transfers arranged by banks.

-Wise built its own payment network to get rid of intermediary services and make the process of moving money faster, cheaper and more transparent.
+🔎 Wise built its own payment network to avoid using intermediary services and make the process of moving money faster, cheaper and more transparent.
 That means that you fund your international transfer by sending money to the Wise local GBP bank account, and an equivalent amount is then passed on from the Wise account in the destination country.
-No money ever crosses any borders, which cuts a lot of the costs, inefficiency and waste from the system.
+No money actually crosses any borders, which cuts a lot of the costs, inefficiency and waste from the system.
 These savings are passed to customers through lower fees and better exchange rates.

 Wise vs international bank transfers: the costs explained